yzhuo33/BandGapPredictor/README.md

 python Eg_model.py
 ```

-`Eg_model.py` will automatically read `elements.xlsx`, and `Training_Set.xlsx` to generate a prediction.
+`Eg_model.py` will automatically read `elements.xlsx` and `Training_Set.xlsx` to generate a prediction.
 A classifier will first categorize a composition into metals (Eg = 0) or nonmetals (Eg > 0), then the Eg of nonmetals will be predicted with a regressor.
 After running, you will get a `.xlsx` file named `predicted.xlsx` in the same directory, in which the predicted Eg is provided next to the corresponding composition.

 ## Authors